We’ve already delivered the Stuff verdict on one of Apple's new MacBook Pros - and that verdict being it’s an absolutely brilliant laptop.

 That, for me, is the issue with this particular model - it's sitting in a bit of a no man’s land.

-Or you could go down the route of adding an i7 to the entry-level model, which would take the final price to £1719 - still less than the starting price of the 13in Touch Bar version.
+Or you could go down the route of adding an i7 to the entry-level model, which will still be less than the starting price of the 13in Touch Bar version.

 Apple MacBook Pro with Touch Bar verdict